hamzeen/learn-js/javascript/README.md

 ## Data Types
   * Undefined | Null | Boolean| String| Symbol | Number | Object

+## Scopes:
+  * global, local & block-scope

+# Path to Nodejs

+## V8 (Lars Bak, Danish Developer)
+V8 was menat to improve performance of rendering in Chrome.
+The team cam up with a break through idea to convert javascript into machine code and then subsequently byte code.
+This was toally new got traction real fast as it drastically improved rendering speeds within Chrome.

+## NODE.js (Ryan Dahl)
+the v8 engine paved the way for Node.js
+with v8, javascript was no longer a browser interpreted language it could be compiled outside.
+Node.js took advantage of this & showed that JS could now be used to build servers & it could be used for server side programming.
+Node.js promotes anywhere & everywhere paradigm for Javascript.

+Hence it enabled js to be used even for desktop applications.
+Ex: Electron (CodeEditor: Atom).

 ## Sorting inside different JS Engines
 * `arrays.sort` in v8 engine uses Quick Sort but Insertion Sort for an arrays with 10 or less items. [ref](https://blog.shovonhasan.com/time-space-complexity-of-array-sort-in-v8/); Firefox uses merge sort.